BCDevOps/pathfinder/README.md

 ## Design
 The site is based on the B.C.
 Government [Gov-2.0-Bootstrap-Skeleton](https://github.com/bcgov/Gov-2.0-Bootstrap-Skeleton).

-## Contributing
+## How to Contribute
 We welcome contributions!
-Please see our contributing guidelines and code of conduct.
+Please see our [contributing guidelines](https://github.com/mark-a-wilson/pathfinder/blob/master/CONTRIBUTING.md) and [code of conduct](https://github.com/mark-a-wilson/pathfinder/blob/master/CODE_OF_CONDUCT.md).
+By participating in this project, you are agreeing to abide by these guidelines.

 ## License